Fairfield Township, Kansas

+Township in Russell County, Kansas, U.S.

 Fairfield Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 31.
+As of the 2020 United States census, it had a population of 26.

 Geography

 The center of Fairfield Township is located at (38.7405671, −98.8698075) at an elevation of 1,893 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The Smoky Hill River forms the northern border of the township.
 Two of the river's tributaries, Sellers Creek and Goose Creek, flow north across the township.

 According to the United States Census Bureau, Fairfield Township occupies an area of 40.20 mi2 of which 40.19 mi2 is land and 0.01 mi2 is water.
 Located in south-central Russell County, it contains no incorporated settlements.
 Fairfield Township borders Center Township to the northeast and east, Barton County's Union and Wheatland Townships to the south and southwest, Lincoln Township to the west, and Grant Township to the northwest.